-When considering getting chickens most people wonder what the law says about keeping them at home, well, you’ll be pleased to find out that there are no laws or regulations in the UK which prevent you keeping small numbers of chickens, however, there are some regulations you must check first:
+When considering keeping chickens most people wonder what the law says about keeping them at home, well, you’ll be pleased to find out that there are no laws or regulations in the UK which prevent you keeping small numbers of chickens, however, there are some regulations you must check first.

-- If your ome is owned by a housing association or local council check that there isn’t a covenants in place to stop tenants from keeping chickens at their property.
+- If your home is owned by a housing association or local council, check that there isn’t a clause in your tenancy agreement to stop tenants from keeping chickens at their property.

 If your property is free from these regulations, you should to be able to keep chickens; though some of your neighbours may complain to the council if you keep a noisy cockerel.

 Code of Recommendations for the Welfare of Laying Hens

 Anyone who keeps chickens in the UK should ensure that they follow the Code of recommendations for the Welfare of Laying Hens.
 This code says hens should have five freedoms:

 1. Freedom from hunger and thirst by ready access to fresh water and a diet to maintain full health and vigour.